The nuances of language and the ways in which we communicate are critical components to getting on the path toward building racial equity.

 Most businesses know that racial equity is important and that they should have a diverse and inclusive workforce, but struggle with the distinction between that understanding and how to get started.
 A significant focus of the Buffalo Niagara Partnership’s Diversity & Inclusion Council is to begin to develop common language and understandings among its members.
 A first step in doing so occurred last week, as the Council offered its members the opportunity to take part in the Community Foundation of Greater Buffalo’s Racial Equity Impact Training.

-Facilitated by the Race Matters Institute and Make Communities, participants at the training took a deep dive into using the racial equity impact analysis to advance equity.
+Facilitated by the Race Matters Institute, participants at the training took a deep dive into using the racial equity impact analysis to advance equity.
 I was excited to be part of this group, learn the best practices and apply this knowledge to the work of Diversity & Inclusion Council.
 Here are a few key takeaways from their presentation:

 What is the difference between racial equity, diversity & inclusion?